Australia 1000+ January 2026

 How does Australia 1000+ compare?

-People in Australia 1000+ were much more positive than average regarding Decision Making, Social Connections, and Support Resources.
+People in Australia 1000+ were much more positive than average regarding Decision Making, Feedback Culture, and Social Connections.

-On the lower side, people in Australia 1000+ had much lower favorable scores than average in Wellbeing Culture, Managing Energy, and Leadership.
+On the lower side, people in Australia 1000+ had much lower favorable scores than average in Work Pressure, Equity, and Feedback & Recognition.

-People working in Australia 1000+ are more engaged than Benelux and DACH.
-People working in Australia 1000+ are less engaged than APAC, North America, Middle East, and Africa.
+People working in Australia 1000+ are more engaged than Benelux.
+People working in Australia 1000+ are less engaged than Eastern Europe, APAC, North America, and Middle East.

-People in Australia 1000+ were generally least favourable about Action, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 26% of people disagreeing (+5% above average).
+People in Australia 1000+ were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 25% of people disagreeing (+2% above average).

 Which questions matter the most?